Alcohol or drug use

 The mood disorders clinic provides consultations for individuals with severe mood disorders such as possible bipolar disorder.
 This is a specialized service that provides diagnosis and treatment of severe mood disorders.

-The Opioid Recovery Program offers opioid maintenance therapy (methadone and buprenorphine/naloxone) and programming to individuals with an addiction to opioids.
-From a harm...
+The Opioid Recovery Program offers opioid maintenance therapy and programming to individuals with an addiction to opioids.
+From a harm reduction perspective, the program...

 Inpatient Withdrawal Management Program

 Driving While Impaired (DWI) Program/Alcohol Ignition Interlock Program (AIIP)

 If your driver’s license has been suspended or revoked for an alcohol related offence, you are required by the Registry of Motor Vehicles to attend the DWI Program in order to...

 Adult Addictions Day Treatment Program